 Designed to introduce literature to new readers, this graphic novel in eBook retains key phrases and quotations from the original classic.
 A Christmas Carol is without question one of Charles Dickens' greatest works.
 This extremely popular story introduces some of the most timeless, internationally known characters such as Scrooge, the unforgettable miser; Bob Cratchit, the underpaid clerk; and Tiny Tim, Cratchit's frail, loving son.

 A christmas carol by

-eBook version of a Christmas Carol.
-Students can change the font and background for easy reading.
+Full eBook version of a Christmas Carol.
+But students can change the font and background for easy reading.
 A Christmas Carol is a tale of redemption and a critique on Victorian society, Dickens' atmospheric novella follows the miserly, penny-pinching Ebenezer Scrooge who views Christmas as 'humbug'.
 It is only through a series of eerie, life-changing visits from the ghost of his deceased business partner Marley and the spirits of Christmas past, present and future that he begins to see the error of his ways.

 A Christmas Carol | Audio Books

 Call Number: 822.33

 A dramatisation of Dickens' classic story about Ebenezer Scrouge's encounter with the Ghosts of Christmas Past, Present and Future narrated by Miriam Margolyes.

 A Christmas Carol by

 A Christmas Carol is the best-known and best-loved of Dickens' 'Christmas Books', and the story of the miser Scrooge's redemption has become as much part of the Christmas tradition.
 Audio book Narrated by Anton Lesser.